 DIN e.
 V.

 DIN, the German Institute for Standardization, is the independent platform for standardization in Germany and worldwide.
-As a partner for industry, research and society as a whole, DIN plays a major role in paving the way for innovations to reach the market and advancing progress in innovative areas such as Industry 4.0 and Smart Cities.
+As a partner for industry, research and society as a whole, DIN plays a major role to supporting the marketability of innovative solutions through standardization - be it in topics around the digitization of business and society or in the context of research projects.

 DIN was founded in 1917 and celebrated its 100 year anniversary in 2017.

 In 1975 DIN entered a public-private partnership with the German Federal Republic by signing the Standards Agreement in which DIN is acknowledged as the sole national standards body in Germany.

 According to this Agreement, DIN is obliged to

 - consider the public interest in the preparation of standards,

 - ensure that its standards can be referenced as documents which describe technical requirements, in legislation, in matters affecting public administration, and in legal relations, and

 - contribute to international understanding in the field of standardization.